ShopBuilder/sb_jssdk_doc/docs/sdk/globals.md

 - **Google Map Marker information:**

->  1- To access the marker information being used by the theme use: `window.SBsdk.SBdata.SBwebsite_data.map_marker.theme`.
+>  1- To access the marker image being used by the SB platform or a theme app use: `window.SBsdk.SBdata.SBwebsite_data.map_marker.theme`.
->  2- To customize your marker (ie. change the default theme) [click here](/sdk/callbacks/#google-map-marker-callback)
+>  2- To customize your marker using a theme app (ie. overides the one being used in the SB platform) [click here](/sdk/callbacks/#google-map-marker-callback)
->  3- To access the customized marker information that was set by an app use:  `window.SBsdk.SBdata.SBwebsite_data.map_marker.custom`.
+>  3- To set an active marker image url using a 3rd party app, please do set it in the following variable and fetch it from here: `window.SBsdk.SBdata.SBwebsite_data.map_marker.active`.

 ---------------------------------